-- 1. No new admissions are allowed, and the current children/youth remain in placement with and under the care and supervision of the provider, unless DCF determines otherwise. - 2.
-Current youth remain in placement with and under the care and supervision of the provider, unless DCF determines otherwise.
-If a child/youth discharges, the provider is permitted to admit a new child/youth but is not allowed to exceed the capacity as of the date of the notice letter regarding the soft hold.
+- 1. No new admissions are allowed, and the current children/youth can remain in placement with and under the care and supervision of the provider agreement specialist, unless DCF determines otherwise.
+With DCF approval, if a child/youth discharges, the provider is permitted to admit a new child/youth but is not allowed to exceed the capacity as of the date of the notice letter regarding the soft hold. - 2.
+Current youth are removed from the placement, unless DCF determines otherwise.
+If a child/youth is allowed to remain in placement and discharges, the provider is not permitted to admit a new child/youth but is not allowed to exceed the capacity as of the date of the notice letter regarding the soft hold.